-The Angus' Local Housing Strategy (LHS) 2017-22 is a council wide strategy that sets out how Angus Council and its partners will ensure that Angus has good quality housing of the right tenure, type and size in the right location to meet the housing need and demand of current and future residents.
+The Angus' Local Housing Strategy (LHS) 2023-2028 is a council wide strategy that sets out the approach for the delivery of housing and related services over the period 2023-28.
+It describes how Angus Council and its partners will ensure that Angus has good quality housing of the right tenure, type and size in the right location to meet the housing need and demand of current and future residents.